-Whereas the CNS of Schmidtea mediterranea is comparatively simple with only approximately 50000 neurons, and resembles that of the early developmental stages of the CNS of vertebrates [11], the animal is nevertheless capable of complex behavior, learning and memory [12].
-For example, the animal shows long term memory in the form of environmental familiarization, which persists across two weeks and even across regeneration of the cephalic ganglia [13].
+Whereas the CNS of Schmidtea mediterranea is comparatively simple, and resembles that of the early developmental stages of the CNS of vertebrates [11], the animal is nevertheless capable of complex behavior [12].
+For example, the animal shows environmental familiarization, which persists across two weeks and even across regeneration of the cephalic ganglia [13].
 Moreover, the planarians are mobile, avoid open spaces and are negatively phototactic [14], which promises at least basic cognitive capabilities such as sensory discrimination and decision making.
 While previous research showed ongoing neural activity, the cognitive ability to discriminate stimuli, and form long-term memory, it is currently unknown how these cognitive abilities are reflected in neural activity.
 As a first step towards shedding light on this issue, we here aimed to establish a recording protocol to record ongoing neural activity safely and securely from alive and healthy planarians under different lighting conditions.
 As a replication of the results by Aoki and colleagues [6], we hypothesized that the ongoing neural activity is characterized by a 1/fx power spectrum with an exponent ‘x’ close to 1, and that changes in lighting will induce changes in neural activity due to the reported photophobia.

 2. Methods

 The aim of the current experiment was to establish a recording protocol to noninvasively measure ongoing neural activity from live planarians without harming the animals.
 To this end, we developed a recording chamber and used a mobile electroencephalography (EEG) device to record the electrical signal from planarians in darkness, under light, and from dead mosquito larvae as a control group.
+To explore whether changes in neural activity under light stimulation are due to activation of the planarians’ eye spots, we also recorded electrical signals from decapitated animals.
+Please note that planarians fully regenerate after decapitation.

 2.1 Animal characteristics

-Overall, we collected data from 36 planarians of the asexual strain of the species Schmidtea mediterranea.
-Because we were usure how the animals would respond to the experimental setting and to limit the stress on the individual animals, we chose a between-subjects design with 17 planarians recorded during darkness, and 19 recorded under illumination.
+Overall, we collected data from planarians of the asexual strain of the species Schmidtea mediterranea.
+Because we were unsure how the animals would respond to the experimental setting and to limit the stress on the individual animals, we chose a between-subjects design with 17 planarians recorded during darkness, and 19 recorded under illumination in the initial experiment.
+To examine, whether the changes in neural activity under light stimulation are due to the planarians’ response to light with their eye spots {Lapan:2012ea}, we replicated the initial experiment with 20 decapitated planarians, of which 10 were recorded during darkness, and 10 were recorded under illumination.
 All planarians were bred for laboratory use and reared in our dedicated breeding facility at the Christian-Albrechts-University Kiel.
+Animals in the different groups were treated identically, fed daily, and all experiments took place between 11 a.m. and 3 p.m.
 As a control group to test how the recording setup responds to environmental noise, we recorded data from six red mosquito larvae purchased as food for our planarians.
+Mosquito larvae were used as a control group, because they were readily available in the laboratory, and because we were looking for an intact but dead animal with approximately the same size as a planarian.

 2.2 Recording environment